ACCELERATE Your College Career Today!

 Step 6: Discuss course selection with the ACCELERATE Program Coordinator.

-Hello, my name is Korrie Lynn James and I am the ACCELERATE Program Coordinator.
+Hello, my name is Korrie Lynn Williamson and I am the ACCELERATE Program Coordinator.
 I am a Troy graduate with a Bachelor of Science in Elementary Education and a Master of Science in Adult Education with a focus in Instructional Technology.
 As a previous educator, I value the importance in learning and relationships.
 When in high school, I in fact took part in Dual Enrollment which allowed for part of my academic success.
 My favorite two favorite things about TROY are the endless opportunities that TROY offers and the close-knit feel of family that you have for a lifetime.

 No matter where you come from there is a place for each individual student within